hoomano/mojodex/background/README.md

 This process is called any time the backend wants to send a notification to the user whether it is a mail, push notification...
 The Background is only responsible for notification content generation.

+## System 1/System 2 Abstraction

+To draw a parallel with the System 1/System 2 abstraction, **Mojodex's Background embodies the deliberate nature of System 2 thinking.**

+It meticulously manages long-running processes and handles batch data tasks with careful attention, akin to System 2's deliberate memory search and complex computations.
+This component ensures the smooth functioning of Mojodex's operations, providing the necessary depth and thoroughness to complement the swift responsiveness of the Backend.